Water Quality & Stormwater Management

 Precipitation from rain or melting snow that flows over the ground creates stormwater runoff.
 Surfaces like streets, driveways, and sidewalks prevent runoff from being absorbed into the ground.
 Stormwater runoff flows into storm drains or directly into bodies of water.
 Stormwater runoff can pick up chemicals, debris, dirt and other pollutants that will contaminate our water.
 It is a common misconception that stormwater is treated before it reaches the waterways.
 This is not true - everything picked up by the runoff empties into our natural waterways, affecting water quality.

-- MS4 (Municipal Separate Storm Sewer Systems) information and administration.
-The YCPC administered the County’s 2013 Municipal Separate Storm Sewer System (MS4) National Pollutant Discharge Elimination System (NPDES) Permit.
-This permit is required of all municipalities/counties that operate/own a storm sewer system that is located in an urbanized area and discharges to waters of the Commonwealth.
-However, the County received a permit waiver for the 2018-2023 permit cycle.
+- MS4 (Municipal Separate Storm Sewer Systems) administration.
+YCPC administered the County’s 2013 Municipal Separate Storm Sewer System (MS4) National Pollutant Discharge Elimination System Permit.
+This permit is required of all municipalities/counties that operate/own a storm sewer system located in an urbanized area that discharges to waters of the Commonwealth.
+The County received a permit waiver for the 2018-2023 permit cycle.

-- Regional Chesapeake Bay Pollutant Reduction Plan (CBPRP) (PDF): A CBPRP is a required document for municipalities who have an MS4 permit.
+- Regional Chesapeake Bay Pollutant Reduction Plan (CBPRP) (PDF): A CBPRP is required for municipalities with an MS4 permit.
 York County has taken an innovative approach and developed one regional plan for participating MS4 municipalities in the County.
 Although the County has received an MS4 permit waiver, it continues to participate in the regional CBPRP.

-- Illicit discharges are defined as storm drains that, during dry weather, have measurable flow that contains pollutants and/or pathogens.
+Illicit Discharges are storm drains that, during dry weather, have measurable flow that contains pollutants and/or pathogens.

-- What do I do if I suspect an Illicit Discharge?
+What do you do if you suspect an Illicit Discharge?
 Report it!

 - If the discharge is located at a County Park, contact the County Parks Dept. at 717-840-7230.

-- If the discharge is located on a property not owned by the County, contact the municipality in which it is located.
+- If the discharge is located elsewhere, contact the municipality in which it is located.